2 mortar rounds hit near voting site day before Somalia vote

-MOGADISHU, Somalia (AP) — Police in Somalia say two mortar rounds fired by suspected extremists have hit near Mogadishu’s international airport, close to the venue where Wednesday’s presidential election will be held.
+MOGADISHU, Somalia (AP) — Two mortar rounds fired by suspected extremists hit near Mogadishu’s international airport Tuesday night, close to the heavily guarded venue where Somalia’s presidential election will be held on Wednesday, police said.

-Separately, residents in a town outside Mogadishu say suspected al-Shabab extremists have launched an attack on an African Union military base there.
+Separately, residents in a town outside Mogadishu said suspected al-Shabab extremists launched an attack on an African Union military base there.

-Arbacow resident Ahmed Hassan says heavy gunfire and explosions can be heard as African Union forces battle the extremists who apparently are trying to storm the base Tuesday evening.
-African Union officials are not immediately available for comment.
+The two attacks, which were reported around the same time, heightened concerns about the security of an election that al-Shabab extremists have threatened to disrupt with violence.

 Most Read Stories